MonoGame/MonoGame.Samples/FuelCell/Documentation/2-FuelCell-Setting-the-scene.md

 The camera class is similar in structure to the `GraphicObject` class.
 It has a set of properties and a method.
 In this case, it is `Update`.
 For this game, the camera acts like a rigid chase camera.
 It follows behind, and slightly above, the actual vehicle and points in the same direction as the vehicle at all times.

-All right, enough talk – let's start developing!
+All right, enough talk – let us start developing!

 Create a new `Camera.cs` class and use the following code: